Key Points:

 For investors who choose to purchase single stock, investing can become a full time job.
 The reason is, you have to make sure your portfolio is aligned with your goals, risk tolerance, financial needs, and your investment thesis.

+For example, the S&P 500 gained 28.7% in 2021, while companies like Microsoft were up roughly 52% and Disney was down roughly 14%.
 If I had Microsoft and Disney in my investment portfolio, I would read their annual filing and quarterly earnings report to ensure their growth expectations align with my goals for my portfolio.

 Reading these reports requires financial analysis, calculations and decoding financial jargon.
 The amount of research this entails can feel overwhelming to beginning investors.